-3. Xe as a quencher
+2. Xe as a quencher

 Quite different results are obtained when xenon is the quencher.
 From figure 3, it is evident that the distribution produced by Xe is bimodal.
-This figure also shows the distribution produced when NO is self-quenched with $\Phi{NO} = 0.1$.
+This figure also shows the distribution produced when NO is self-quenched with $\Phi{NO} = 0.1$ .
 Under these conditions the nascent vibrational distribution is governed predominantly by radiative transfer to low vibrational levels.
 Thus we conclude that the low vibrational level component present in both distributions is due to radiative transfer while the higher vibrational level component is produced by collisional energy transfer from the Xe.
-Unlike Ar, another monatomic quencher, which does not change the NO(X) distribution from that governed by fluorescence at appreciable pressures^[7], Xe has a more significant effect as expected.
+Unlike Ar, another monatomic quencher, which does not change the NO(X) distribution from that governed by fluorescence at appreciable pressures,[7] Xe has a more significant effect as expected.

-Figure 2.
-Contour plot of spectra recorded at a resolution of 20 cm-1 following pumping of NO(X) (total pressure: 500 mTorr) to its A state in the presence of 50 mTorr N2O ($\Phi{N2O} = 0.07$).
+Figure 4.
+Emission spectra over time following the pumping of NO to its A state (total pressure: 50 mTorr) in the presence of 120 Torr of Xe ( $\Phi{Xe} = 0.5$ ).